fbpx Skip to main content

 A Conservation Partnership with the C&O Canal Trust

 With planning underway for the much-needed rehabilitation of the Billy Goat Trail System near Great Falls, the NPS turned to the C&O Canal Trust in 2020 to request funding to support a youth botany fellowship program to survey RTE plants in and around the area.
-With 102 RTE species, the Potomac Gorge, where the trails are located, is considered a top biodiversity “hotspot,” and is also the area of the Park most imperiled by exceptionally high visitor numbers.
+With over 100 RTE plant species, the Potomac Gorge, where the trails are located, is considered a top biodiversity “hotspot,” and is also the area of the Park most imperiled by exceptionally high visitor numbers.
 The purpose of the survey was to collect data from known rare plant populations and identify other threatened species to ensure that work on the trail system is sensitive to fragile habitats and endangered plants.
 The NPS will use this information to identify and relocate at-risk plants or collect seed for their propagation.
 These efforts will allow the Park to ensure the continued survival of the plant species while providing sought-after outdoor recreational opportunities.
 As the C&O Canal NHP’s official philanthropic partner, the Trust was able to provide a grant of $64,757 to support this important work.

 Over the spring and summer of 2021, the botany fellow located and identified 176 new and existing occurrences of RTE plants in the Great Falls area, and 331 RTE species occurrences Park-wide.
 Unfortunately, 91 species that had been previously known to exist in the Park before 2008 were unable to be located again.